jerahmeel200/100-days-of-coding/Day-19/README.md

  **Q56** - Keep Only Strings: Given a mix of different types of items, make a new list that has only the words.

+**Q57** - Find the Average Grade: Given a list of grades, calculate the average grade.